Daniel Isenberg

 - Advising a solicitor in relation to a contentious exit from a firm, including in relation to the scope and applicability of various covenants.

-- He has also recently been instructed in arbitration proceedings in a team move case for an international law firm.
+- Arbitration proceedings in a team move case for an international law firm.

 Employment